bitcoincashalex/gabriola-connects-live/README.md

 - Island business listings (cafes, mechanics, yoga studios, etc.)
 - Scraped from Gabriola directory sites
 - Click to view on map with location details
-- "Add Business" form - instant submission, no vetting
+- "Add Business" form - instant submission, no vetting?
 - Filter by category
 - Contact info and descriptions